 “There’s been an unwavering commitment to doing it right,” CEO Robert Craven says.
 “We talk about taking the road less traveled.
 I can give you example after example of where we have made investments that other companies haven’t.
 We have our own lab; we do +90% of our testing in-house in our ISO-9001-certified lab facility, which means we’re using the right standards.”

 MegaFood is vertically integrated, so it brings in fruits and vegetables and manufactures its own ingredients.
-It then takes those ingredients, puts them in supplements and ships them right to stores.
+It then takes those ingredients, puts them in supplements like whole food vitamins, and ships them right to stores.
 “It’s all made in New Hampshire,” Craven states.
 “It’s an extremely unique story in our industry.”

 Doing It Right

 Despite it potentially hurting business, MegaFood doesn’t put its bottles in boxes because, according to Craven, “we don’t think it’s very good for the environment.
 You get a lot of marketing play from that box, but those boxes get thrown away and very few get recycled.
 It’s harder for us to market without those boxes, but it’s the right thing to do.”